 This recipe is easy enough that you can keep pickled garlic on hand all season long.
 And as an added bonus, the pickling helps to feed your healthy gut bacteria!

 This last remedy comes from a plant so powerful, you don’t even need a recipe for it.
 Just put in the minimal effort needed to grow one in your home (really, it’s one of the easiest plants to keep around)!

 Aloe vera, AKA the “wonder plant,” is a hardy plant known for its outstanding health benefits for a wide range of ailments.
 Its long, thick leaves are filled with a gel that is packed with vitamins, minerals and healing enzymes, which make aloe vera gel one of the best topical remedies the earth has to offer.

 Loaded with fatty acids that help with pain relief, the gelatinous leaves are commonly used to soothe burns, heal wounds and repair skin.
 Just cut off a leaf as close to the stem as possible, trim away the green skin and you’re left with a translucent gel that you can rub anywhere that is hurting.

 Aloe vera is also healing when ingested!
 Juice from the leaves is very refreshing and supports your digestive system by regulating the number of bacteria in your gut flora and soothing inflamed gastrointestinal tissue.

 *Make sure to do your homework before ingesting this potent plant.
 Some parts near the rind — particularly the yellow juice called “aloe latex” — are so powerful they should not be taken in high doses.

 This no-fuss superplant should be in every home.
 All aloe needs to thrive is sunshine, consistent temperatures and water every 3 months — that’s it!

 These 3 all-natural home medicines are easy and fun to prepare.
-Please do yourself a favor as the seasons are changing and have them all on hand.
+We highly recommend having them all on hand.

 Founder, The Sacred Science